NycoleRibeiro/NycoleRibeiro/README.md

 ###

 <p align="left">
-  ✨ Check out my <a href="https://nycoleribeiro.github.io/CurriculoWeb/"> CV Web </a>
-  <br>📚 Currently studying JavaScript, React Native and UX Design
+  📚 Currently studying React and UX Design
   <br>🎯 Working on the project <a href="https://github.com/NycoleRibeiro/linker-frontend"> Linker App </a>
 </p>